 General Data Protection Regulation (GDPR)

-DISCLAIMER: This material is provided for your general information and is not intended to provide legal advice.
-To understand the full impact of the GDPR on any of your data processing activities please consult with an independent legal and/or privacy professional.
+DISCLAIMER: This material is provided for general information only and is not intended for legal advice.
+Fully understand the impact of the GDPR on data processing activities please consult with an independent legal and/or privacy professional.

 Right of rectification